aaTheRox/nouaryk.github.io/README.md

 ## pumpkin
-converts white spaces to pumpkins (used on a discord server) http://nouaryk.github.io/pumpkin/index.html
+Converts white spaces to pumpkins (used on a discord server) http://nouaryk.github.io/pumpkin/index.html